 I do a bit of rescue on the side and I can tell you their are two type of Aussie’s in the rescue pipeline.
 The socialized good with kids/dogs/cats last 10 seconds before they are adopted.
 I can get them a home with no problems.
 The ones that have an issue all have socialization issues.
 Because of this in ALL contracts it is mandatory to do an AKC Puppy STAR (or equivalent) and an obedience class (such as a Canine Good Citizen class).
 If you cannot commit this amount of time/effort to a puppy then an Aussie is not for you.

 I am strengthening this requirement in my contract and require a puppy class be started prior to the puppy being 6 months old and if there is no proof of a class I will nullify all guarantees.
 Yes this is extremely punitive, but I need to do right by my dogs and I need to make sure they are socialized properly.
 The few times I have heard back from puppy owner with an issue I find out that they have not started classes.
 Immediately after puppy classes are started the issue disappears.
 Interestingly new Aussie owners tend to take puppy education more serious then long time Aussie owners who tend to forget the time they put in their past dogs.
 Because of this I am becoming more strict and will enforce this.
 If you cannot commit to a one hour class once a week for six to eight weeks, please look elsewhere.

 Tell me about testing.

-We follow the ASCA and USASA guidelines for testing.
+We follow the ASCA and USASA guidelines for health screenings and genetic testing.
 CHIC was recently changed to include OFA elbow screening, this was added after Bumble Bee was x-rayed so she was not screened.
 After talking to my vets they did not feel it was worth the risk to put her under anesthesia when she is sound.
 For that reason only her elbows have not been done.
-She is completely sound at 6.5 years old.
+She is completely sound at 9 years old.